Matobo National Park: Fauna

-A limnological research centre has operated since 1950 at Maleme Dam and researched species such as the yellow-fish, Barbus mattozi.
+A limnological research centre has operated since 1950 at the Maleme Dam and researched species such as the yellow-fish, Barbus mattozi.

 Flora

 The Matobo Hills is an area of high botanic diversity, with over 200 species of tree recorded in the national park, including the mountain acacia, wild pear and the paperbark acacia.
 There are also many aloes, wild herbs and over 100 grass species.
 Many types of rare endemic plants have been recorded.

 Fungi

 Matobo National Park is home to a diverse array of fungi, which play a critical role in the ecosystem.
 These organisms, including saprophytic and mycorrhizal species, decompose organic matter, recycle nutrients, and support plant health through symbiotic relationships.
 Fungi enhance soil fertility and structure, contributing to the stability of the park's unique granite landscapes.
 Additionally, they serve as a vital food source for various insects and small mammals, further enriching the park's biodiversity.
 Certain species of fungi found in the park are also collected and consumed by local communities, showcasing their cultural and ecological significance.
 The presence of fungi underscores the interconnectedness of flora and fauna in this ecologically rich environment.